markumreed/ds4b/python_ds4b/prog_bus_prof_syllabus.md

 ## DataCamp

 The assignments for this course are on DataCamp.
-Your goal for this class is to complete the [Data Analyst with Python career track](https://www.datacamp.com/tracks/data-analyst-with-python).
+Your goal for this class is to complete the [Python Programmer career track](https://www.datacamp.com/tracks/python-programmer).

 ### Assignments
-You are to complete ALL of the [Data Analyst with Python career track](https://www.datacamp.com/tracks/data-analyst-with-python) courses.
+You are to complete ALL of the [Python Programmer career track](https://www.datacamp.com/tracks/python-programmer) courses.
 1. [Introduction to Data Science in Python](https://www.datacamp.com/courses/introduction-to-data-science-in-python)
 1. [Intermediate Python](https://www.datacamp.com/courses/intermediate-python-for-data-science)
 1. [Python Data Science Toolbox (Part 1)](https://www.datacamp.com/courses/python-data-science-toolbox-part-1)